-Jamie Ross, Portfolio Manager of the Pan European Equity Strategy, and Analyst Redinel Korfuzi, investigate how some companies have used disruptive situations to emerge stronger and explore the lollapalooza of forces that often lead to an outcome that is much larger than the sum of the parts.
+Jamie Ross, Portfolio Manager of the Pan European Equity Strategy, investigates how some companies have used disruptive situations to emerge stronger and explore the lollapalooza of forces that often lead to an outcome that is much larger than the sum of the parts.

 - The 2002 SARS pandemic was a driving force in launching Alibaba to great heights through the adoption of broadband and e-commerce among many Chinese households.
 A similar trend is emerging in today’s post-COVID world, with a huge uptake in online grocery shopping and increasingly digitalised real estate markets.

 - The team believes that companies that consistently think long-term tend to thrive and see their business accelerate in the face of new competitive challenges or economic uncertainty.

 - A focus on customer loyalty and a consistently long-term focus are key traits that the team believes can make a company increasingly robust over time.

 As the global economy recovers from the COVID-19 crisis, we are confident that the internet companies in our portfolios can improve their market positions even further in the coming years.
 This event is causing consumers to adapt to a new way of life, turning to online businesses for needs previously fulfilled by brick and mortar peers.
 Some of these trends were already underway pre-COVID, but adoption has been accelerated by the widespread ‘forced’ need to consume in this new manner.

 I always tried to turn every disaster into an opportunity” – John D. Rockefeller